Name: Peace Hyde

 It has been a steep learning curve.
 The industry is still developing and we have come so far as a nation of filmmakers.
 There are a lot of great people in the industry who continue to raise the bar on quality scripts, beautiful visuals and engaging content.
 One key lesson I would love to share with any aspiring actress who wants to get into film is that, only God can make you a star.
 I see a lot of young girls being exploited in this industry with promises of reaching unfathomable heights of stardom.
 Whatever you do, stay true to your morals and your beliefs, they brought you this far and they are good enough to make you the star that God wants you to be.
 Never compromise on those traits that make you special in God’s eyes.
 Preaching over.

-What are some of the positives and negatives about life in Ghana?
+What are some of the positives and negatives of life in Ghana?

 What are your ambitions for the future?